 2. You Are a LID to Their Business

 How are you growing?
 If your people are growing faster in areas that you have no experience, then you better be investing in your own growth.
 Otherwise, why should they stay?
 One of the most substantial line items in our office is coaching.
 We pay for every one of our leaders to have a coach.
-The agent that grows outside of your expertise will leave because you use them as a crutch to influence others.
+The person that grows outside of your expertise will leave because you use them as a crutch to influence others.
 In other words: because you didn’t grow, you take their ideas and practices and give them away to others (usually as your idea).
 No one wants to be your crutch.
+Do this: find three people who have the success level you DESIRE…one who is local doing what you are doing, one who is national with a presence online, and lastly one who has written a book.
+Meet with the local one WITH A LIST OF QUESTIONS TO ASK, follow the material of the national one (blogs, social media, web, etc…) & consume the material, and be a student of the one with a book (i.e. study the book).
+AND most of all implement what you learn INTO your business and THEIRS.

 3. The Leaders You Influence DON’T Grow

 I didn’t realize how big this was until I watched it implode offices.
 If you are the leader, then you create leaders, not followers.
 The people you are vital in influencing through leadership: they better be growing.
 Your people are watching.
-If you can’t elevate your people—that’s a telltale sign you can’t do it for your agents.
+If you can’t elevate your circle—that’s a telltale sign you can’t do it for the people in your charge.
+Do this: drop any scarcity mindset.
+Do not be afraid of lifting and elevating people into a space that gives them leverage and power.
+There can be no fear as you create value that has the potential to replace you.

 4. You Only Celebrate the Money People Bring to Your Company